robrohan/skoupidia/README.md

 echo "/dev/sdc2 /mnt/usbc ext4 defaults 0 0" >> /etc/fstab
 ```

-For example.

-With the drive mounted, you can make a PersistentVolume definition
+With the drive mounted, you can make a PersistentVolume definitions.
+Have a look at `./kuberenets/oscar/local-pv-volume.yaml` for some examples.

 ### Add Labels